-&lt;sup>3 U.S. CONST. amend.
+&lt;sup>5 U.S. CONST. amend.
 V; 28 U.S.C. § 455 (federal judicial recusal statute).

-&lt;sup>4 28 U.S.C. § 455.
+&lt;sup>6 See 28 U.S.C. § 455.

-The current reality of administrative recusal thus begs several questions.
-First, would more targeted, agency-specific recusal rules bring more clarity, consistency, and integrity to administrative adjudication?
+administrative adjudication?
 If so, to what sources of law should agencies look before fashioning such rules and how should those rules be promulgated?
 Finally, what procedures should agencies employ to enforce recusal rules, and should those rules treat different adjudicators within an agency-hearing officers versus appellate adjudicators, for instance-differently?
 This project seeks to address these questions by building on two recent Administrative Conference of the United States (ACUS) studies of administrative adjudication to examine the various laws and standards affecting recusal for a defined subset of agency adjudicators and to evaluate whether more tailored recusal regulations would further the goals of impartiality and public confidence that are necessary to good government.